 Rays believe Matt Duffy takes positive step in effort to get on field

-After nearly four months of starts and stops where the pain in his left heal would not go away, the Rays finally feel they have some clarity on what is wrong with SS Matt Duffy .
-What's more, they believe it has been corrected.
+Derek Norris, right, celebrates with Logan Morrison as he scores in what could be his last game with the Rays.
+ST. PETERSBURG - After nearly four months of starts and stops where the pain in his left heal would not go away, the Rays finally feel they have some clarity on what is wrong with SS Matt Duffy .

 Add your comments below